whitneykrape/Univeral-News-Theme/README.md

 Need to update Gulp.
 Been running Sass right from the scss folder with: sass style.scss:../css/style.css --watch --style compressed

+The style.css and style.css.map in /base-html/assets/css/ (and more places in the future) don't carry simlinks into Git.
+Will manually shoehorn some sort of fix in.

 Craft Template Use:
 1. Copy everything in /base-craft into the install (note to self research multiple templates in craft)
 2. Modify CSS by copying over the /web/static/styles/style.css (and map) files.